You're working hard at your job or business, but...

-But it's about time there was a place for us to learn and grow together, a place where we can get real, tactical, practical advice on how to really make this whole financial independence thing work, in light of the very real and seemingly invisible obstacles we face.
+But it's about time there was a place for us to learn and grow together, a place where we can get real, tactical, practical advice on how to really make this whole financial independence and building wealth thing work, in light of the very real and seemingly invisible obstacles we face.

 (And no, you're not being too sensitive.)

-A place where we can lift each other up with honest feedback, constant encouragement, and unwavering support.
-A place where we understand exactly where we're coming from.
+It's a place where we can lift each other up with honest feedback, constant encouragement, and unwavering support.
+It's a place where we understand exactly where we're coming from.